 A fatal wound.
-It was the day she died.
-Her love died.
-Her assumptions died and her trust died.
-Her relationship died.
-Her ability to think clearly and her security died.
-Her beauty and self-confidence died.
-Her heart died.
-It was the day her world shattered, and she was left standing still.
-The rest of the world was flying by, unaware of her brokenness.
-And there she was.
+It was the day my love died.
+My assumptions died and my trust died.
+My relationship died.
+My ability to think clearly and my security died.
+My beauty and self-confidence died.
+My heart died.
+It was the day my world shattered, and I was left standing still.
+The rest of the world was flying by, unaware of my brokenness.
+And there I was.
 Dead.
-Oh, parts of her lived.
-Her doubts, insecurity, jealousy, self-loathing tendencies, disdain for her husband, inadequacy, hatred, bitterness, anger.
+Oh, parts of me lived.
+My doubts, insecurity, jealousy, self-loathing tendencies, disdain for my husband, inadequacy, hatred, bitterness, anger.
 These things were very much alive.
-But she was still dead.
-It was the day forever burned into the conscience of her soul.
-The day she learned she was not first.
+But I was still dead.
+It was the day forever burned into the conscience of my soul.
+The day I learned I was not first.
 Not second.
-She wasn't even in the top ten.
-It was the day she learned that her husband had a sexual addiction that had plagued him for sixteen years.
-It was the day her marriage died.
-There had been a battle going on for some time, but she never realized she was at war.
-Two weeks prior, she had been devastated to find out that her prince, the one that was supposed to be pursuing her, was pursuing another.
+I wasn't even in the top ten.
+It was the day I learned that my husband had a sexual addiction that had plagued him for sixteen years.
+Two weeks prior, I had been devastated to find out that my husband, the one that was supposed to be pursuing me, was pursuing another.
 It hadn't gone to a physical level, but he pursued her emotionally.
-And here, two weeks later, she was forever changed.
-No longer was she the girl she once was.
-Now she was the woman that wasn't good enough.
+And here, two weeks later, I was forever changed.
+No longer was I the woman I once was.
+Now I was the woman that wasn't good enough.
 Who wasn't sexy enough.
 Who wasn't satisfying enough.
 Who wasn't smart enough or pretty enough.
 Who wasn't worth pursuing.
-It was the day she died.
+It was my worst day.

 (From Gavin) “The first time I remember seeing porn was when I was 11 years old.
 Internet pornography was a fairly new concept and my older step-brother had been collecting pornographic pictures on his computer.
 He had quite an extensive collection of photos and he showed them to me.
 After that I would show them to my friends, it was kind of a novelty thing.
 But it progressed.
 I began my own collection by trading and swapping pictures with others via emailing until I discovered websites that had pornographic videos.
 And it progressed even further.
 Growing up in church I knew that viewing this type of material was “wrong” but I never really knew why.
 Porn was more like being impolite by putting your elbows on the dinner table rather than being destructive and offensive in the eyes of God.
 I didn't realize I was hooked until I tried to stop.
 Then I met this girl and I knew she was the one.
 I still had my secret, but I thought I could control it.
 We decided to get married after my freshman year of college and I thought that everything would be fine.
 I would stop looking at porn because I now had a wife.
 Well, that wasn't true.
 My porn habit went from being an “innocent” teenage boy’s activity to a full-blown addiction.
 I couldn’t stop.
 This caused great shame, guilt and paranoia when it came to being intimate- physically, emotionally, and spiritually--with Kristina.
 Rather than let her in and be found out, I would push her away, making her feel inadequate as a woman, a wife, and as a sexual partner… I blamed her, mostly.
 I thought she was too needy, too emotional, always angry.
 Why couldn’t I ever please her?
 When in reality all I had to do was open my eyes and see that I was destroying everything.
 I was blinded by my sin.
 Finally, after many years… I was found out.
 I had a decision to make: lie and deny, like I had done for so long and had come so accustomed to doing, or tell the truth… I chose to tell the truth.”